Real World Series: Mohamed Hafis '15

 Texas A&M at Qatar hosts women’s networking event

 The Office of Development, Engagement and Outreach hosted the first women’s networking event for female former students.
-More than 30 former student discussed their careers, challenges, successes and how Texas A&M at Qatar has played a role in where they are today.
+More than 30 former students discussed their careers, challenges, successes and how Texas A&M at Qatar has played a role in where they are today.

 We are proud to announce that Texas A&M at Qatar is currently offering former students building access cards, which will allow smoother entry to our Engineering Building.
 This is a benefit that former students have been seeking for quite some time.
 Please click below to read more.